 - Young males reported a greater risk of falling asleep behind the wheel.

-- Good awareness among the population of the dangers of driving tried.
+- There was good awareness among the population of the dangers of driving tired.

 - Minimum sleep requirements were the largest risk factor when driving tried.